The Best Shrimp Po Boy Sandwich Recipe with Creamy Cajun Sauce

 Cooked shrimp in a skillet for Shrimp Po'Boy Sandwiches with tongs.

-• Split rolls open and divide shrimp evenly between each roll.
+• Split the rolls open and divide the shrimp evenly between each roll.
 Top with the creamy Cajun sauce and shredded cabbage, to taste.
-ENJOY!

-Shrimp Po'Boy Sandwiches with cajun sauce and lemon wedges.
+Three Shrimp Po'Boy Sandwiches with a cajun sauce and fresh lemon wedges.

 Notes

-• You could also seasoning your shrimp with a teaspoon of Worcestershire sauce, a little dash of hot sauce, cayenne pepper, kosher salt, Cajun seasoning, onion powder or spicy brown mustard.
+• You could also be seasoning your shrimp with a teaspoon of Worcestershire sauce, a little dash of hot sauce, cayenne pepper, kosher salt, Cajun seasoning, onion powder, or spicy brown mustard.

-• Replace shrimp with catfish, oysters, or other types of seafood if desired.
+• Replace shrimp with fried catfish (or any other kind of white fish), oysters, soft-shell crab, lobster, or other types of seafood if desired.

 Nutrition Information